ispc/ispc/docs/ispc_for_gen.rst

       do_something();
   }

-* Avoid deep nesting code with lot of local variables.
+* Avoid nested code with a lot of local variables.
 It is more effective to split kernel into stages with separate variable scopes.

 * Avoid returning complex structures from functions.
 Instead of operation that